CiscoSecurity/sxo-05-security-workflows/docs/workflows/secure-network-analytics/0034-generate-casebook-with-top-hosts-and-peers.md

 ---

 ## Configuration
-* Add your SNA API username and password to `SNA Username` and `SNA Password` (or, if you have them stored in global variables, use the `Fetch Global Variables` group at the beginning of the workflow to update the local variables)
+* Add your Secure Network Analytics API username and password to `SNA Username` and `SNA Password` (or, if you have them stored in global variables, use the `Fetch Global Variables` group at the beginning of the workflow to update the local variables)
 * Set the `SNA Tenant Name` to the name of the tenant you want to work in
 * If you want to change the name of this workflow in the pivot menu, change its display name